P79N6A/server/conf/mail/HOWTO.md

 * [OfflineIMAP](http://offlineimap.org/)
 * [getmail](http://pyropus.ca/software/getmail/)

-one may configure cron (task-scheduler) to do this regularly
+ideally cron (or a task-scheduler) does this automatically. after initial-setup jump right to [3](#3)

 ## <a id=1.2></a>1.2 place messages on the filesystem

-file-location is not important as data is converted to RDF and written at a location derived from the Message-ID. we like one directory per day -  our server has a special shortcut to [today](http://m.whats-your.name/today)'s directory, which is the closest thing to an Inbox:
+file-location is not important as data is converted to RDF and written to a location derived from Message-ID. we like one directory per day -  our server has a shortcut to [today](http://m.whats-your.name/today)'s directory, which is the closest thing to an Inbox:

 example **.procmailrc**: